Overview

 This module introduces students to ways of conceptualizing diplomacy and foreign policy in the 21st century:

-This module is designed to provide you with the opportunity to develop your knowledge of both theoretical and practical understanding of contemporary issues in diplomacy and foreign policy.
-Where appropriate, academic teaching may be complemented by lectures and in-class activities carried out by practitioners (diplomats, civil servants, etc).
+The teaching and learning strategy of Diplomacy and Foreign Policy is designed to give students both theoretical and practical understanding of contemporary issues in diplomacy and foreign policy.
+Academic teaching can be complemented by lectures and in-class activities carried out by practitioners (e.g. diplomats, civil servants, etc.).

 This module serves to consolidate postgraduate research and learning support by enabling students to engage with theories, methods, and skills relevant to your studies.
 The module is core for all PPR PGT politics students and complements core subject and discipline-specific provision in religious studies and philosophy.
 Through this module we aim to equip you with the ability to reflect upon the processes and implications of research project planning, design and execution in Politics, Philosophy and/or Religion.